ichibrosan/multiware-framework-and-vpa/README.md

 2025-02-22 07:46 dwg - removed sudo in kill -9 command to kill vpad child

 2025-02-22 07:39 dwg -
-Renamed CSysLog::here() to CSysLog::herefunc() and changed macro also.
+Renamed "CSysLog::here()" to "CSysLog::herefunc()" and changed macro also.
 Added config.h to mwfw2.h include list

 2025-02-22 03:12 mf - added functionality to allow for dynamic css stylesheet